 Things I loved about the Bodum Travel Press

-The fine metal guaze filter is rimmed with a silicone seal.
-This maybe commonplace on cafetieres these days, but it’s the first time I’ve seen it and I’m impressed.
-Hopefully it will prevent to age old problem of cafetiere filters going wonky through use, allowing grounds to seep out into the brew chamber.
+Hopefully, it will prevent the age-old problem of metal cafetiere filters going wonky through use, allowing grounds to seep out into the brew chamber.

 Things I didn’t love about the Bodum Travel Press